A fear of being paralyzed makes me push myself too hard

 Yesterday, my brain and body collapsed because I was too tired and exhausted — not due to a myasthenia gravis (MG) flare-up or a virus, but because of my own life choices.
 I’m pushing myself too hard, either mentally, professionally, or physically.
 I keep acting like I have no limits.
 I try to seize every opportunity, sign up for every project, and say yes to every client.
 It’s like I’m in a constant race, and the prize is to feel alive.

 While I was lying down, unable to speak or move without a deep sigh, my sister tried to talk it out with me.
 “Why do you feel the need to do this to yourself?” she asked.
-And my answer came faster than I expected, like something I’d been holding in for years: “I have a risk of being paralyzed.”
+And my answer came faster than I expected, like something I’d been holding in for years: “I have a fear of being paralyzed.”

 It might sound dramatic, but it’s true.
 From the first day I understood what myasthenia gravis is, I knew my biggest fear isn’t death — it’s losing my autonomy.
 It’s being unable to walk anymore, to take myself to the bathroom, to the kitchen, or to the door — not because of an accident or old age, but because my muscles simply give up.
 And it’s happened before — not once or twice, but almost yearly.
 My body has a way of reminding me that no matter how much I try to forget it, I’m living with something that’s both real and unpredictable.